Artemisia tridentata: Uses

 The Cahuilla used to gather large quantities of sagebrush seed and grind it to make flour.
 The main modern use is as firewood, with the wood's oils being particularly flammable.

 Medicinal

 The plant's active medicinal constituents include camphor, terpenoids, and tannins.

-It is used as an herbal medicine by Native Americans throughout the Intermountain West of North America, most notably as a smudging herb.
+It is used as a herbal medicine by Native Americans throughout the Intermountain West of North America, most notably as a smudging herb.
 It is also used for preventing infection in wounds, stopping internal bleeding, and treating headaches and colds.

 The Navajo use the vapors of sagebrush as a treatment for headache.
 The Okanagan and Colville people used sagebrush to smoke hides.

 Among the Zuni people, an infusion of the leaves is used externally for body aches.
 The infusion is also taken as a cold medicine.
 It is also placed in shoes to treat athlete's foot, fissures between toes, and as a foot deodorant.

 Culture

-A. tridentata is the state flower of Nevada.
+Artemisia tridentata is the state flower of Nevada.